tailorem/briteboard/README.md

 ## Overview

 An online collaborative whiteboard application for creative sketching, diagramming, and planning, built as our final group project at Lighthouse Labs.
-Users are able to create new boards (no registration required) using provided starter templates, and then share the link to their board with friends and colleagues.
-Users are able to collaborate by freehand drawing, adding shapes, text and images, and communicating via voice and video chat.
+Users can new boards (no registration required) using provided starter templates, and then share the link to their board with friends and colleagues.
+Users collaborate by freehand drawing, adding shapes, text and images, and communicate via voice and video chat.
 Boards and their current state are saved in a database so they can be revisited at any time, or deleted when no longer needed.

 ## Getting Started